tobigun/EavesDrum/README.md

 All you need is:
     - A computer with a drum software (see [MIDI Mappings](#midi-mappings) to give you a short overview).
       - A PC or Mac is recommended.
-        - although there is no minimum requirement, a slow CPU might increase the [Latency](#latency).
+        - Although there is no minimum requirement, a slow CPU might increase the [Latency](#latency).
+        - USB and Bluetooth LE is supported
-      - An Apple iPad with Garage Band might also work, but you need an Apple Camera Connection Kit if your iPad still has a lightning but no USB-C connector.
-BLE Midi is not yet supported.
+      - An Apple iPad with Garage Band might also work (although untested) with either USB-C (or an Apple Camera Connection Kit for Lightning connectors) or with Bluetooth LE.
-      - An Android smartphone / tablet is not recommended due to the lack of good drumming apps.
+      -  Android smartphones / tablets also work (via USB or Bluetooth LE) but lack good drumming apps.
     - A decent audio interface with low latency, preferably one with dedicated ASIO drivers.
 See [the section about latency](#latency) for more information.
     - Something to drum on, i.e. drum pads, cymbals and a Hi-Hat pedal.
 Or just a cheap piezo if you want to DIY your own drum.